Careers360 Logo

 In Δ BDC, OQ || DC

-Similarly by using basic proportionality theorem.
+Similarly, by using the basic proportionality theorem.

 BQQC=OBOD